wetransform/inspire-extensions/patterns/_posts/2016-06-03-multiple-inheritance.markdown

 In INSPIRE, we can use mixins to reuse both INSPIRE specifications and local specifications, and to make sure our new class is syntactically compatible to both.

+### Variant: Realization

+`Realization` is a fine-grained type of (multiple) inheritance, where one set of classes represents a specification and another set of classes represents the implementation of that specification.
+We often use `Realization` to specify a set of operations, which multiple implementations realize.
+A single implementing class can thus realize a subset of an INSPIRE class.
+This type of association will not create an INSPIRE compliant model, but will be useful when the extended model has stronger semantics than the INSPIRE class that is realized.

+We recommend to limit usage of this type of inheritance, as the `Realization` association is mostly used for the modelling of behaviour, not of structure.

 ## Structure

 In this pattern, there is a child class, at least one mixin class and an optional parent class.
 The child class and the mixin class are connected through a Generalisation association which points from the child to the mixin.
 In this example, we add information on the position and level of access to our classes  by mixing in a class called `AccessPoint`: